Close

 There’s a huge variety of cars in ACC from across the GT racing world, but what exactly is in the game?

 Top-quality racing simulators have a long lifespan with regular updates containing new cars and tracks.
 A newcomer who misses the first couple of years of a racing simulator’s life cycle may find it challenging to work out precisely what’s available without spending sufficient time going through all the Downloadable Content (DLC) and updates.
-This article will save you that time by giving you a list of every car available to drive in Assetto Corsa Competizione (ACC).
+This article will save you that time by giving you a list of every car available to drive in Assetto Corsa Competizione (ACC) as well as links to the latest professional ACC setups done by the engineers at Coach Dave Academy.

 The GT3 Cars in ACC